It was going to be beautiful.

 I didn't know much about the EB-5 program or what it meant.
 Money was money, regardless of the source.
 Free money, all the better.
 I assumed everything was above board.
 This was Vermont after all, not New Jersey.

-All I cared about was that a town was about to tear down its historic Main Street.
+All I cared about was that a town was going to tear down its historic Main Street.
 This struck me as an irresponsible thing to do.
 Residents and civic boosters insisted Main Street was unsatisfactory, unsafe, and unusable.
 It looked fine to me.
-In fact, in the small Midwestern town of my childhood, this block would have been the town's pride and joy.
+In fact, In the small Midwestern town of my childhood, this block would have been the town's pride and joy.

-I vaguely remember conversations about whether the historic core should be replaced.
+Hindsight is always 20/20, but I do vaguely remember conversations about whether the historic core should be redone.
 The proposed replacement had a healthy mix of uses, good architecture, and respected the surrounding urban form.
 What's not to like?
 It was responsible urban development.

-The EB-5 program is a federally-sponsored scheme designed to allow wealthy foreign citizens to invest $500,000 in projects in distressed areas in return for Green Cards.
+A quick background; the EB-5 program is a federally-sponsored investment scheme designed to allow wealthy foreign citizens to invest $500,000 in projects in distressed areas in return for Green Cards.
 In other words, buying citizenship.
+The whole thing felt un-American, and still does: Give me your tired, your poor, Your huddled masses yearning to breathe free ... and half a million dollars, plus a $50,000 administrative fee.

-To access the foreign capital, a well-known local ski-resort owner/civic-booster partnered with a banker from Florida, of whom is now being accused of embezzling $50 million for personal uses; and the Korean bio-tech firm, according to the Securities and Exchange Commission, was "nearly a complete fraud".
+It was too good to be true.
+The financing of Newport's rebirth was a classic Ponzi Scheme.
+A well-known local ski-resort owner/civic-booster unwisely partnered with a banker from south Florida, of whom is now being accused of embezzling $50 million for personal uses.
+And, the fate of the Korean bio-tech firm?
+According to the Securities and Exchange Commission, it was "nearly a complete fraud".

-The fraud was, unfortunately, discovered after the town had torn down it's historic downtown; a combination of bad foresight and bad timing.
-After a year of sitting empty, a local resident was quoted by the New York Times as saying, "We call it Little Beiruit.
+EB-5's financial fraud was - very unfortunately - discovered after the town had torn down it's historic downtown in 2014.
+It wasn't pretty.
+The antithesis of local, incremental growth had backfired in the worst possible way.
+And, after a year of sitting empty, local residents were quoted by the New York Times as saying, "We call it Little Beiruit.
 It looks like it was bombed."

-Strong Towns was brought in to help provide the community with some visioning.
-Maybe I had one too many glasses of red wine the night prior and didn't sell it as well as I could?
+Strong Towns was brought in to help provide the community with some visioning prior to Main Street's demise.
+Maybe I had one too many glasses of red wine the night prior and didn't sell the message as well as I could?
 That, or the political inertia of these projects is simply too difficult to halt.
+Is the lure of free money too great?

 A Strong Town practices incremental development.
 This approach prevents these tragedies from happening.
 Big developers and mega-projects aren't going to fix our cities.
 The kind of development that works - the resilient kind of development - happens at a small, local scale by someone who cares about the place they live.